rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section on the EGL 90 Universalgripper provides detailed specifications and technical data for this electric two-finger parallel gripper, highlighting its versatility and compatibility with various robotic systems, including UR models.
-Key features include a gripping force range of 50 to 600 N, a stroke of 42.5 mm per finger, and a maximum recommended workpiece weight of 3 kg.
-This information is crucial for understanding the gripper's operational capabilities and integration into automated handling systems, aligning with the document's focus on advanced automation solutions.</chunk_context>
+<chunk_context>The EGL 90 is a universal gripper with technical specifications for three variants (EGL 90-PN, EOA-UR3510-EGL90, and EOA-UR3510-EGL90-AUB).
+Key metrics include a gripping force range of 50–600 N, a jaw stroke of 42.5 mm, and compatibility with UR robots.
+The document details operational data, electrical specifications, and communication interfaces like PROFINET.
+This section precedes diagrams and further technical descriptions of the gripper’s components and performance.</chunk_context>
 <chunk>## EGL 90

 Universalgreifer